ranabel/automate-damen-email-modify/README.md

 Check out source video tutorial on YouTube: [Tutorial](https://youtu.be/g_j6ILT-X0k?si=TdPFpQ6bMl_Aq1o0)

 # Tutorials
-1. In this repository, there are 2 file .py adn 2 file .csv used for different purposes, mainly employed to send emails to last year's participants.
+1. In this repository, there are 2 file .py adn 2 file .csv used for different purposes, to send a verification email with modify text (image or not).

   | Name file                   | Description                                                                     |
   | :--------------------       | :------------------------------------------------------------------------------ |